jeju5/winner-winter/learning/jeju5/modern-react-with-redux.md

 * single quote or double quote?
   * javascript doesn't differentiate ' and ".
   * By convention in the community
-    * Double quote the non-css value.
+    * Single quote the styling property.
-    * Single quote the css value.
+    * Double quote the jsx property.
       ```js
       const App = () => {
        return (